-Italy is not a location that comes up all that often in conversations about heavy metal – in fact, it has quite often been unfavourably compared to its neighbours in Europe.
-Those willing to take the time to explore this much-maligned scene however will discover that there’s more to discover than the ever-popular Lacuna Coil, with world-class outfits representing a number of metal subgenres.
+Italy doesn’t come up all that often in conversations about heavy metal – in fact, it has quite often been unfavourably compared to its neighbours in Europe.
+Those willing to take the time to explore this much-maligned scene however will discover that there’s more to discover, with world-class outfits representing a number of metal subgenres.
 Here are ten essentials for you…

 Depending on your point of view Bulldozer can be considered either classic speed metal or proto-black metal.
 In any case, they are a seminal outfit who took the torch from Venom in the mid-80s and set about continuing the legacy of rowdy and riotous (yet often atmospheric) metal, exhibiting touches of Bathory, NWOBHM and of course, the godfathers themselves, Motörhead.